Goodbye buckets and bags. Hello crates and wheelie bins.

 All properties within the collection zones that are rated for the rubbish and recycling kerbside collection service will be delivered a bin.
 There is no opting out of the service and the rate for the service is based on full participation by urban Hastings residents.
 The bins will be linked to the property and will need to be handed over to any future owners.

 This challenge is overcome by many residents using a private wheelie bin service, who either tow their bin to the kerb using their vehicle, or leave the bin near the letterbox and transport their waste regularly to the bin.
 We encourage you to use the option that suits you best.

 Council is giving advanced notice of the changes to allow for residents to use up their existing orange bags in stock.
 You may still use up your orange bags and dispose of them for free at the Henderson Road Refuse Transfer Station, but they will not be collected from your kerbside.

 The rubbish and recycling service is funded through a rates payment charged to all addresses that have access to the collections.
-The annual cost to each eligible household is $129 for rubbish and $70 for recycling.
-These costs were finalised through the Annual Plan process in June 2020.
+The annual cost to each eligible household is $130 for rubbish and $70 for recycling.
+These costs were finalised through the Long Term Plan process in June 2021.